Energy-Based Reranking: Improving Neural Machine Translation Using Energy-Based Models: Experiments

 \subsection{Datasets}

 We use German-English (De$\rightarrow$En), Romanian-English (Ro$\rightarrow$En) and Italian-English (It$\rightarrow$En) from IWSLT'14 datasets and French-English (Fr$\rightarrow$En) from IWSLT'17 translation tasks.
 We also use IWSLT'14 English-German (En$\rightarrow$De) to show that the proposed method can be expanded to translation tasks with a different target language.
 All sentences were preprocessed using byte-pair-encoding~\cite{sennrich-etal-2016-neural}.
 For all language pairs in IWSLT'14 and IWSLT'17, we merge the test datasets tst2010, tst2011, tst2012 and report BLEU on the merged dataset.
-We also use German-English (De$\rightarrow$En), Russian-English (Ru$\rightarrow$En), English-Russian (En$\rightarrow$Ru) from WMT'19 translation tasks and English-German (En$\rightarrow$De) from WMT'16 translation task.
+We also use German-English (De$\rightarrow$En) from the WMT'14 and English-German (En$\rightarrow$De) from WMT'16 translation tasks.

 Finally, we use low-resource translation tasks Nepali-English (Ne$\rightarrow$En) and Sinhala-English (Si$\rightarrow$En) from FLoRes~\cite{DBLP:journals/corr/abs-1902-01382} translation tasks.
 We follow dataset distribution and preprocessing steps described in \citeauthor{DBLP:journals/corr/abs-1902-01382}~(\citeyear{DBLP:journals/corr/abs-1902-01382}) using the FLoRes implementation.
 FLoRes dataset contains development (dev), devtest and test dataset for both language pairs.
 Similar to \citeauthor{DBLP:journals/corr/abs-1902-01382}~(\citeyear{DBLP:journals/corr/abs-1902-01382}) we use the devtest dataset for all our evaluations.